Kequc/getinbox-sdk/README.md

 | RECONNECTING | `reconnecting` |
 | CLOSED | `closed` |

+When the connection falls into a closed state, it will wait 10 minutes and attempt to reconnect again.

 #### addApplication (id: string, secretKey: string) => void

 Adds an application to the connection, it will authenticate as early as possible and will re-authenticate with the API on any reconnection event.